 So if you wonder, “Do I need superphosphate,” keep in mind that correct application and timing can help minimize these possible deterrents and enhance the product’s usability.

 Directly at planting is the best time to use superphosphate.
 This is because it promotes root formation.
 It is also useful when plants are beginning to fruit, supplying nutrients to fuel larger fruit production.
 During this period, use the nutrient as a side dressing.

-As for the actual timing, it is recommended that the product is used every 4 to 6 weeks during the growing season.
+As for the actual timing, it is recommended that the product is used every four to six weeks during the growing season.
 In perennials, apply in early spring to jump start healthy plants and blooming.
 There are granular preparations or liquids.
-This means you may choose between soil application, foliar spray or watering in the nutrients.
-Because superphosphate may tend to acidify the soil, using lime as an amendment can restore soil pH to normal levels.
+This means you may choose between soil application, foliar spray, or watering in the nutrients.
+Since superphosphate may tend to acidify the soil, using lime as an amendment can restore soil pH to normal levels.